Haodi-Qi/DAP/README.md

 # Talk-Like-TED
-This project started in Jan 2019, as part of the Data Associate Programme in SMU Business Intelligence Analytics.
+This project started in Jan 2019, as part of the Data Associate Programme in SMU Business Intelligence Analytics.<br>
 The main contributors are Fabian Toh, Qi Haodi, and Tan Kin Meng.

 The project involves analysis on Ted Talk data (more than 2400 rows of data/TED talks).
 The data is available in Kaggle: https://www.kaggle.com/rounakbanik/ted-talks

-There are two main types of analysis we carried out: Statistical Analysis on the metadata and Text Analysis on the transcript
+There are two main types of analysis we carried out: Statistical Analysis on the metadata and Text Analysis on the transcript.
+The detailed hypothesis and analysis are in the respective notebooks.

 <h2> Statistical Analysis </h2>